whowell1/whowell1github.io/content/en/blog/mac persistence.md

 **Where are Launch Agents and Launch Daemons located?**

 - ~/Library/LaunchAgents for user specific settings
-- /Library/LaunchDaemon for system-wide setting
+- /Library/LaunchDaemon for system-wide settings

 **Potential Solution?**